rm511130/line-chart/README.md

 # line-chart
-Line-chart has JavaScript code for the display of http get response times in milliseconds
+Line-chart is basically some JavaScript code for the display of http get response times in milliseconds

 # line-chart is meant to be used with [cutemp](http://github.com/rm511130/cutemp)